GillesDebunne/GillesDebunne.github.io/_posts/2014-04-19-i-want-to-be-a-better-programer.md

 ---
 layout: post
-title: I wanna be a better programer
+title: I want to be a better programer
 ---

 We're Saturday morning, 8:43AM, and I'm typing this after yet an other (too) delicious breakfast at my airbnb place.